-From a couple of people in the corner of a WeWork, to over 60 in our own carefully designed office space, from personalised invitations to framed wall art, Papier has come a long way in the last 5 years.
+From a couple of people in the corner of a WeWork, to over 60 in our own carefully designed office space, from paper invitations to framed wall art, Papier has come a long way in the last 5 years.
 That's meant a steep learning curve for founder and CEO Taymoor Atighetchi.
 As we celebrate half a decade in business, Taymoor tells us the top 5 things he’s learned about running a startup.

 Taymoor drawn by Luke Edward Hall